-Plot (a) differs because the third line contains only one valid number.
-Old gnuplot versions switched to a single-datum-on-a-line convention that the line number is "x" and the datum is "y", erroneously placing the point at(2,3).
+Plot (a) differs in gnuplot 4 and gnuplot 5 because the third line contains only one valid number.
+Version 4 switched to a single-datum-on-a-line convention that the line number is "x" and the datum is "y", erroneously placing the point at(2,3).